csesoc/constitution/CONSTITUTION.rst

 Distribution of property on winding up of association
 ---------------

-    Copied from section 42 of the Model Constitution.
-    Note from the model constitution:
-    Section 65 of the Act provides for distribution of surplus property on the winding up of an association.

 #.
 On dissolution of the society, the society is not to distribute assets to members.
 All surplus assets are to be distributed to an organisation with similar goals or objectives that also prohibits the distribution of assets to members.
 This organisation may be nominated at the dissolution meeting of the society.
 If no other legitimate organisation is nominated, Arc will begin procedures to recover any property, monies or records belonging to the society which it perceives would be useful to other Arc-affiliated clubs.
 #.
 In this clause, a reference to the surplus property of an association is a reference to that property of CSESoc remaining after satisfaction of the debts and liabilities of CSESoc and the costs, charges and expenses of the winding up of CSESoc.

 Change of name, objects and constitution
 ---------------

-    Copied from section 43 of the Model Constitution.

 #.
 An application for registration of a change in CSESoc’s name, objects or constitution in accordance with section 10 of the Act is to be made by the public officer or a member of the Executive.
 #.
 Change to CSESoc's name, objects or constitution may only be made by Special Resolution.

 Custody of books etc
 ---------------

-    Copied from section 44 of the Model Constitution.

 #.
 Except as otherwise provided by this constitution, all records, books and other documents relating to CSESoc must be kept in New South Wales: